cgranell/caee2020/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cgranell/caee2020/master?urlpath=rstudio)

-In the RStudio page, open the file `analysis.R`, the _main analysis file_.
-Then select "Knit > Knit to HTML" to render the document, which includes the complete analysis workflow, and display it in your browser.
+In the RStudio page, open the file `analysis.R`, the _main analysis file_ that includes the complete analysis workflow.
+Then select "Source" or "Source > Source with Echo" to run the script.
+The two outputs figures will be plotting in the `Plots` pane, and stored in the folder `figs` as `fig04.png` and `fig05.png`

-Alternatively, click on the file  `analysis.html`, the results of the analysis, and select `View in Web Browser` to display it.

 ## Reproduce locally

-Open the main analysis file `analysis.Rmd` with RStudio.
-Then select "Knit > Knit to HTML" to render the document.
-If you have errors rendering it, try running each chunk to locate the problem.
+Open the main analysis file `analysis.R` with RStudio.
+Then select "Source" or "Source > Source with Echo" to run the script.
+If you have errors, try running block-by-block to locate the problem.

-The R Markdown document does not include code to install required packages.
-Run the code in the file `install.R` to install all dependencies.
+The R script does not include code to install the required packages.
+Run the code in the file `install.R` to install all dependencies in your local machine.

 ## Files in this repository

- - `analysis.Rmd`: R Markdown document with the code to conduct the analysis and create the two figures of the paper.
+- `analysis.Rmd`: R script that analyses and creates the two figures of the paper.
- - `analysis.html`: HTML rendering of the analysis document.
 - `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
 - `install.R`: R script file executed during creation of the Docker image to install required dependencies.

 `data` folder:

 - `datos-practica-UJI.csv`: Data items extracted from each individual course session held from 2017 to 2019 ([csv](https://en.wikipedia.org/wiki/Comma-separated_values) format).
 - `encuesta2019.xlsx`: Survey responses for the 2019 course sessions ([xlsx](https://en.wikipedia.org/wiki/Microsoft_Office_XML_formats) format).

-`figs` folder:
- - output figures in [svg](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) and [png](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format
+`figs` folder: output figures in [svg](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) and [png](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format.

+- `fig04.png`, `fig04.svg`: Percentage distribution of A-B-C sections per session.
+- `fig05.png`, `fig05.svg`: Results of the survey conducted in the 2019 edition of the 'Pràctica a l’UJI' (N=50).

  `docs` folder:

 - `encuesta2019.pdf`: questionnaire in [pdf](https://en.wikipedia.org/wiki/PDF) format

  ## License